emp3r0r10/emp3r0r10.github.io/_posts/CTF_Writeups/2026-04-12-UMassCTF2026_Writeup.md

   - It gets all tags.

-  - It gets tags for specific article.
+  - It gets tags for a specific article.

   - It returns articles that have a specific tag.

     ![Tags_2](/assets/images/ctf_writeups/UMass_CTF/The_Block_City_Times/Tags_2.png)

     ![Tags_1](/assets/images/ctf_writeups/UMass_CTF/The_Block_City_Times/Tags_1.png)

-  - It updates article tags and returns it sanitized.
+  - It updates article tags and returns them sanitized.

 ### Attack Flow

 ![Attack_Flow](/assets/images/ctf_writeups/UMass_CTF/The_Block_City_Times/Attack_Flow.png)

-From our code analysis we know the app accepts file uploads at POST /submit.
-The upload filter in StoryController.java only allows `text/plain` and `application/pdf`.
-But when the server serves files back, it uses `Files.probeContentType()` which reads the file extension.
+From our code analysis, we know the app accepts file uploads at `POST /submit`.
+The upload filter in `StoryController.java` only allows `text/plain` and `application/pdf`.
+But when the server serves files back, it uses `Files.probeContentType()`, which reads the file extension.

 > The `Files.probeContentType()` method is used to identify the MIME type of a file.